shubhamkumar1919/Exploratory_Data_Analysis_on_a_Sales_Dataset/README.md

 ⇾ Conducted Exploratory Data Analysis (EDA) on the 'Diwali Sales' dataset using Python.<br><br>

 ⇾ Utilized Pandas for Data Cleaning, Data Preprocessing and Data Transformation and created Data Visualizations with Matplotlib and Seaborn to extract valuable insights and reveal patterns.<br><br>

-⇾ Demonstrated strong Data Analysis and Data Visualization skills for data-driven recommendations and decisionmaking.<br><br>